zeek/zeek/src/script_opt/ZAM/OPs/README.txt

 #		the point is that the each type applies to *all* operands,
 #		rather than a per-operand list).
 Given that, the two are
 #		incompatible.
 #
+#		For operands corresponding to 'i' or any of the internal types,
+#		such as 'b', 'f', 'g', and 's', the corresponding type to
+#		list is 'I', used for integer access.
+#
 # 	eval	specifies a block of C++ code used to evaluation the
 # 		execution of the instruction.
 The block begins with the